dolanor/devoxx-aws-bar/drunkClient/README.md

 ### Step 1

-> Execute the Step 1 in [aws-register-client](../bartenderASFunction/aws-register-client)
+> Execute the TODO in [aws-register-client](../bartenderASFunction/aws-register-client)

 Verify the method to register the device to aws.
   - Update the file `index.js`.
 Change the variable *idThing* to set a name you got assigned.